Effective Salmon Pool Coverage

 Freedom Of Tactical Fishing Thoughts

-Apply a calculated & consistent salmon fishing effort but stay tuned into the river and if you get that 'nudge' to adjust tactics at any point during the fishing day then respond to that thought.
+Apply a calculated & consistent salmon fishing effort but stay tuned into the river and if you get that 'nudge' to adjust tactics at any point during the fishing day then respond to that intuition.
 The difference between success or a blank day in salmon fishing is often having the freedom of versatility to react to these little fishing notions that come from your gut to your mind.
-This could be anything from a change of salmon fly pattern to a heavier or lighter sink tip to the tip you chose at the start of the fishing day.
-If you back engineer most salmon captures you'll find that many originated out of a tactical thought adjustment!
+This could be anything from a change of salmon fly pattern to a heavier or lighter sink tip or changing back to the sink tip you chose at the start of the fishing day.
+If you back engineer most salmon captures you'll find that many originated from the thought of a tactical adjustment.

 D-U-N-S No: 22-265-4509